Teach and Learn

 A year-long development program in medical education designed to introduce clinical educators to fundamental concepts in education.
 The seminars are high-yield, relevant, and interactive, providing practical tips for bedside teaching, curriculum development, and education research.
 The program also offers an honors certificate for those that attend at least 7 seminars and complete a scholarly project.
 Seminars are held 5:15-6:30 PM on the first Wednesday of every month from August through June.

-Interactive grant writing workshop designed for all fellows in the department of pediatrics.
-Dates from October 2nd through January 22nd 2018.
-The goal is to teach fundamentals of grant writing with a completed CHRI grant ready for the February 2018 submission deadline.
+Interactive grant writing workshop designed for all fellows in the Department of Pediatrics.
+The goal is to teach the fundamentals of grant writing with a completed CHRI grant designed to meet any major grant deadline submissions.
 Contact Bonnie Halpern-Felsher with questions.

-ICCR provides a one week (five days/4 evenings) immersion course for new clinical investigators, senior residents, fellows, and junior faculty interested in pursuing careers in clinical and translational research.
+ICCR provides a one week immersion course for new clinical investigators, senior residents, fellows, and junior faculty interested in pursuing careers in clinical and translational research.
 Nomination deadlines ~ July each year and courses are held ~ September.

 The Stanford Center for Immersive and Simulation-based Learning Simulation Instructor Course is a 2-day interactive primer for novice and intermediate instructors as well as individuals who are currently using or plan to use immersive and simulation-based learning techniques in their teaching.
 Enrolled participants will have the opportunity to design, develop and implement their own simulation scenarios in small groups, followed by practice debriefing skills and techniques with direct feedback and coaching from CISL experts.